cheepohchuan/INF1007_Notes/Lecture 10 - Work and Wealth/L10 Quiz Answers.md

 - Automation reduces the price of a product, which increases the demand for the product.
 To meet this increased demand, more jobs are created.
 - Automation creates jobs that design, develop and maintain the automation systems.
 - Automation increases real incomes, which increases the overall demand for products and services within the economy.
 To meet this increased demand, more jobs are created.

+## Question 15
+Which of the following are changes brought by ICT in the workplace?
+(Choose all that apply)
+- Relationships between employees have become more dynamic
+- Organizational structures have become flatter